Dear West End School community,

 This school of boys and young men thrive on the support from its community/village.
 We grow as the village grows, and in a year when this community and many others have been tested, we have certainly risen to the occasion.

 Regardless of how you support our school, we are so thankful to be part of your life and looking forward to growing with you next year.
-Happy New Year from our family to yours.
+Happy new school year from our family to yours.

 Director of Development for West End School